Should I Avoid Hot Tubs, Saunas, and Pools with Vaginal Thrush?

 Let's take a deeper look into why these pose potential problems.

-Hot tubs and saunas are perfect places for pesky yeast infections to wreak havoc.
-This is because these hot, damp environments create the ideal breeding grounds for fungi to reproduce and multiply.
+Hot tubs or saunas are perfect places for pesky yeast infections to thrive.
+This is because these hot, damp environments create the ideal breeding grounds for fungi to reproduce and multiply, therefore preventing recovery or worsening symptoms of vaginal thrush.

-• Dry off and put on cotton underwear that will help things down there breathe easier and dry off.
+4. Put on loose fitting cotton underwear that will help things down there breathe easier and dry off.

-Not only does the fungus that causes vaginal thrush-like to grow in warm environments it also thrives in wet environments.
-So getting out of your wet clothes and avoiding the temptation to bathe in the sun (remember, the fungus thrives in damp and warm environments) is going to be the best thing you can do if you want to go swimming while you have vaginal thrush.
+Not only does the fungus that causes vaginal thrush like to grow in warm environments it also thrives in wet environments.
+So getting out of your wet clothes is going to be the best thing you can do if you use a hot tub, pool or sauna while you have vaginal thrush.

 Most medical conditions carry risks and benefits to consider before participating in your favorite activities.
-Therefore, enjoying the pool, sauna, or hot tub with vaginal thrush is no exception.
+The same applies when enjoying the facilities at a wellness center with vaginal thrush.

 While you can't transmit vaginal thrush through the water, you can worsen things.
 There is always the potential to aggravate the infection and cause your symptoms to intensify.